dsenda/Smiles/Readme.md

 # DA4b
 This folder contains all the finalized codes inside.
 The DA4b folder also contains the word file **(Senda_DA4b_documentation)** that documents the c code including screenshots.

+# DA5
+This folder contains all the finalized codes inside.
+The DA5 folder also contains the word file **(Senda_DA5_documentation)** that documents the c code including screenshots.